 In the first two bars the phrase is very straight and simple.
 In bars three and four you will see how adding more rhythm in the form of sixteenth notes and playing on off-beats creates a much smoother musical flow.
 Playing up an octave makes the whole phrase more interesting as well.

 In the second example more changes are added along the same lines – sixteenth notes and rhythmic elements.
 While all notes are from the major pentatonic scale, the phrase is very musical and could easily be extended for a longer time in a similar manner without getting boring or sounding too simple.

-Try using the notes of the major pentatonic scale in creative ways to come up with your own funk phrases on the piano.
+Try using the notes of the major pentatonic scale in creative ways to come up with your own funky phrases on the piano.
 Don’t move too fast, and take it step by step so you won’t lose the musical and rhythmic elements along the way!